Militia and Volunteers of County Durham: Yeomanry

 Aside for training and exercising, none were called out, except for those in the North of the County in 1804 for a false alarm, and by 1818 all of the infantry, cavalry and artillery volunteers had disbanded.

 Rifle Volunteers

-In another invasion scare in 1859 circulars were issued by the government based on the provisions of the 1804 Volunteer Consolidation act for the raising of corps of volunteers in the counties.
+In another invasion scare in 1859 circulars were issued by the government based on the provisions of the Yeomanry Act 1804 (44 Geo.
+3. c.
+54) for the raising of corps of volunteers in the counties.
 As an inducement 25 Enfield rifles were to be issued by the government for every 100 volunteers, with a corps needing 60 men (effectives) to become established, and candidates for membership having to be approved by the corps committee.
 In addition to finding the cost of the uniform and equipment (weapon included), an average of £10, a subscription was payable: